-Dangar Falls is a waterfall located within Dorrigo which offers stunning views from both above and below the falls.
+Dangar Falls is a waterfall located within Dorrigo that offers stunning views from both above and below the falls.
 These falls are found within the New England region around 1.4km from Dorrigo on Coramba Road.
-The lookout does not involve much walking from the carpark.
+The lookout does not involve much walking from the car park.
 Facilities like BBQs, toilets and parks are some you can expect to find at these falls.
 Camping is available on a property just next door to the falls although it is highly recommended you book in advance if you are planning to stay.
-The carpark is a generous size however; this is a high traffic tourist spot so parking can be limited.
+The car park is a generous size however; this is a high-traffic tourist spot so parking can be limited.

 Getting to the bottom of Dangar Falls